-The system will detect and evaluate conditions for heat illness using three sensors.
-The first sensor will be the SEN-11574 (see Appendix A) Pulse Sensor for pulse oximetry.
+The system detects and evaluates conditions for heat illness using three sensors.
+The first sensor is the SEN-11574 (see Appendix A) Pulse Sensor for pulse oximetry.
 This sensor uses a filter and an amplifier to normalize the signal around a reference point.
 This makes the peaks and troughs easier to identify.
-The goal of the SEN-11574 is to take the photo plethysmography technique which is normally used to measure oxygen saturation in the skin, and instead use it to measure mean arterial pressure [9].
-The SEN-11574 will be mounted on the side of the head using a 3-D printed apparatus.
+The goal of the SEN-11574 is to take the photoplethysmography technique which is normally used to measure oxygen saturation in the skin, and instead use it to measure mean arterial pressure [9].
+The SEN-11574 is clipped directly to the earlobe.
 This is to ensure accurate local temporal artery pressure measurements.

-The other sensor will be an infrared thermometer, the Spark fun MLX90614 (see Appendix B) [10].
-This sensor will be mounted in parallel with the SEN-11574 and directed into the ear.
+The other sensor is an infrared thermometer, the Spark fun MLX90614 (see Appendix B) [10].
+This sensor is mounted in parallel with the SEN-11574 and directed into the ear.
 Having the MLX90614 taking temperature readings in the ear canal allows for non-invasive core temperature readings.

-After the two sensors are mounted, their ends will be soldered to wires and connected to a microprocessor located on the brim of the hat.
-The wires will be electrically taped and shielded using electrical shrink wrap.
+After the two sensors were mounted, their ends were soldered to wires and connected to a microprocessor located on the brim of the hat.
+The wires were electrically taped and shielded using electrical shrink wrap.
 This is to isolate the circuit as much as possible from the body, reducing the risk of an unexpected wire-body coupling.

 The MedCap will be used in the field, giving rise to the need for dynamic physiological measuring from devices.
-To combat movement artifacts as much as possible, an accelerometer will be included in the brim along with the microprocessor; the team has chosen the three axis accelerometer, LIS3DH (see Appendix C).
-The LIS3DH will control the rate at which the microcontroller will pull data from the sensors.
+To combat movement artifacts as much as possible, an accelerometer is included in the brim along with the microprocessor; the team has chosen the three axis accelerometer, LIS3DH (see Appendix C).
+The LIS3DH controls the rate at which the microcontroller will pull data from the sensors.
 If the LIS3DH detects that the user has stopped moving, the microprocessor will pull data and begin the signal processing and data beaming.

-The final parameter used in the device will be local heat index.
-The heat index will be pulled using locality services on the paired Bluetooth phone and will be used in the evaluation of a heat-related event.
+The final parameter used in the device is local heat index.
+The heat index is pulled using locality services on the paired Bluetooth phone and is used in the evaluation of a heat-related event.